georgeee/cardano-sl-article/article.md

 than _$T$_ to other delegates in a deterministic fashion (e.g., starting from those with the highest stake and breaking ties according to lexicographic order).

-Suppose that a committee has been formed, $C_1,...,C_m$, from a total of _$k$_ draws of weighing by stake.
+Suppose that a committee has been formed, $C_1, ..., C_m$, from a total of _$k$_ draws of weighing by stake.
 Each committee member will hold _$k_i$_ such votes where $\sum\limits_{i=1}^m k_i = k$.
 Based on the eligibility threshold above it follows that _$m \leq T−1$_ (the maximum value is the case when all stake is distributed in _$T−1$_ delegates each holding _$T$_ of the stake).

-## Proposal
+## Original Scheme Implementation

-The original scheme of delegation is represented in Cardano SL by two different delegation types: heavyweight delegation and lightweight delegation.
+The original scheme of delegation is implemented in Cardano SL by two different delegation types: heavyweight delegation and lightweight delegation.

 ### Heavyweight Delegation